 Why Kids Konnect wants to improve California’s plans for universal TK

-In 2022, the Californian Government accelerated its plans to introduce universal transitional kindergarten (TK).
+Back in 2022, the Californian Government accelerated its plans to introduce universal transitional kindergarten (TK).

 What is Transitional Kindergarten in California?